 About Robert Rosenfeld

-Robert Rosenfeld has been teaching managers how to lead since 1981, which means he has also spent four decades watching them ignore the advice and figure it out anyway.
+Robert has been teaching managers how to lead since 1981, which means he has also spent four decades watching them ignore the advice and figure it out anyway.

 His PhD from Warwick Business School examined how culture shapes employee attitudes across national boundaries — research that proved directly relevant to why the same mentoring approach works brilliantly with one person and falls flat with another.